iansltx/spongebot/README.md

 ## Email handler

+> **NOTE:** The direct SES -> Lambda integration doesn't provide message content, so you can't
+> use that integration for this example.
+If all you need is e-mail headers, the Lambda
+> integration will work fine, and provides headers as part of the JSON-encoded event body, so
+> there's no need to use a MIME parser.

 1. Set up SES, including domain verification + MX records.
 This may take a bit to verify, and you'll need to open a support ticket to actually be able to send email to anything other than hand-verified email addresses.